calvyntwh/techdocs/Technical Document V2.1 - English Version/en/01-BCBBasic/02-BCBNode.md

 Start copying files ...
-install sdk with version 2.0.1.13774 install thirdparty packages with version 2.0.1.12318 End of copy files.
+install sdk with version 2.0.1.13774 install third party packages with version 2.0.1.12318 End of copy files.

 Congratulation !!!
 BCCHAIN is successfully installed with version 2.0.1.13780.